mkgold/project-lab/2Audience.md

  * Researchers working on related questions

  *Projects typically satisfy more than one audience's need.
-The key to idenitfying a well-defined audience is research and creating several narrow profiles*
+The key to identifying a well-defined audience is research and creating several narrow profiles*

 ### Sample 1: